ThomasMonkman/Seer/README.md

 ![Image](/doc/counter.jpg?raw=true)

 #### instant_event: <a id="4"></a>
 Will place an instant event scoped to either thread (default), process, globally.
+Useful for things such as frame start, file load, etc...
 ```c++
 {
 	seer::instant_event("test"); // thread